Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Alteration.md

 You can dual-cast Alteration spells to increase the duration of them by 125% for double magicka cost.

 {: .note}
-Does not affect the magnitude of spells, only durations.
+Does not affect the magnitude of spells, only duration.

 Level Required : 25